CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq_libraryPrep.md

 * After the second wash, spin tube down to get any excess etoh off the bead, aspirate out and discard.
 * Dry tubes at 37C with caps off for about 3 minutes or until the beads are dry.
 They should appear matte and begin to crack when dry.
 * Add 21uL of elutent and pipette to mix, spin down, and incubate at room temperature for 5 minutes.
-* Return the tubes to the magnetic stand and incubate for 1 minute until supernatant is clear. supernatant now contains your sample.
+* Return the tubes to the magnetic stand and incubate for 1 minute until supernatant is clear.
+The supernatant now contains your sample.
-* Transfer 9uL of supernatant to a new PCR tube.
-Transfer 10uL to a LoBind tube.
-This can be stored in the -80C for up to 6 months, labeled as post-IVT back up.
+* Transfer 9uL of supernatant to a well in a new plate.
+Transfer 10uL to a LoBind tube and label as "post-IVT back up".

-14. Run a HS RNA Tapestation on the post-IVT back up before transferring to the -80C freezer.
+14. Run HS RNA Tapestation on the post-IVT back up.
+Then put "post-IVT back up" into the -80C freezer, where it can be stored for up to 6 months.

 **Fragmentation of Amplified RNA**

 Time: 20 mins
+[SKIP THIS STEP AND PROCEED TO REVERSE TRANSCRIPTION USING RANDOM HEXAMERS IF MAJORITY OF SAMPLE IS <1000 NT]

 15. Prepare Fragmentation Stop Mix for each sample: